minhyuk/MiniFramework/docs/README.md

 DOCS
 =============

-Proof of concept for Convey pattern for small software design &amp; usable libraries adapt for Convey pattern
+This proof of concept demonstrates the application of the Convey pattern in small software design and explores its adaptation in usable libraries.